Amandugba: Governance and traditional institutions

 Amandugba operates as an autonomous kingdom under a constitutional monarchy led by the Igwe (king).
 As of 2010, the town was ruled by HRH Eze Sir Innocent Obiajulu Udenwa Ikejiofor Nwigwe, a descendant of the Nwigwe Nwaneku lineage, who have been serving the community for well over a century.
-The Nwigwe Nwaneku royal lineage began with HRH Nwigwe Nwaneku, who served previously as a part of the Nze na Ozo council before being coronated as king.
+The Nwigwe Nwaneku royal lineage began with HRH Nwigwe Nwaneku, who served previously as a part of the Nze na Ozo council before being crowned King.
 Currently, members of the royal family opt to stylize their names with Ikejiofor, as their surname as opposed to their full lineage names with the convent of colonial naming systems.
 Ikejiofor was a king who ruled the community during the late 19th century through the 20th century, who oversaw the development of many changes to the area, including reorganizing land boundaries, and sponsoring schools and churches during the Biafran war, even opting to allow for the drilling of petroleum and administration to take place in Amandugba (then including Umundugba) in the late stages of the war.
 The traditional governance system includes councils of titled elders such as the Nze na Ozo, chiefs, and village heads, who oversee cultural and judicial matters.